 8) General

 Please make sure you sign the declaration on page 1 of this application form.

-Please make sure you sign the declaration on page 1 of this application form.
+The closing date for applications is midnight, Sunday 21 July.

-The closing date for applications is <date, time>
+If short-listed for interview, are you able to attend Wednesday 31 July ☐

-If short-listed for interview, are you able to attend <Date ☐>
+Friday 2 August ☐

 Your interview will consist of a series of questions assessing your skills, knowledge, and overall suitability for the role.
 Some of our roles require a presentation and/or task to assess your skills.
 If invited to interview, we’ll let you know if you’ll be required to complete either, prior to the interview.